abauville/Sunaba/README.md

 ### Short term TO DO LIST ###

 1. Create a file saving system
-1. Find the bug that causes holes in pressure and strain rate (maybe solved, if it was the cos(2alpha) instead of cos^2(alpha))
 1. Implement swiss cross grid
-1. Add Diana's equation for Darcy

 ### TO DO LIST PHYSICS ###